ErikaRoldanRoa/Eden_Model/README.md

 # Citations

-If you use this code, cite the paper.
-If you use the computations of persistent homology cite the GUDHI package.
+If you use this code, cite the paper TOPOLOGY AND LOCAL GEOMETRY OF THE EDEN MODEL.
+If you use the computations of homology and persistent homology for 3D-5D cite the GUDHI package.

+@article{manin2020topology,
+  title={Topology and local geometry of the Eden model}, author={Manin, Fedor and Roldan, Erika and Schweinhart, Benjamin}, journal={arXiv preprint arXiv:2005.12349}, year={2020}
+}

 # Dependencies: